 Depending upon your location, you decide to deboard at one of these stations.

 By Road.
-Depending upon your particular geographical location, you can also consider travelling to Hyderabad via road as well.
+Depending upon your particular geographical location, you can also consider traveling to Hyderabad via road as well.
 You can choose to travel in your own vehicle, cab or bus.